 Recent Grants & Investments

-University of British ColumbiaRECODE funding to support the development of on campus social innovation and social entrepreneurship initiatives and activities.
+Pond-Deshpande Centre, University of New BrunswickRECODE funding to support the development of on campus social innovation and social entrepreneurship initiatives and activities.

 Impact & Lessons Learned